TccTak/AppTcc/README.md

 # AppTcc

-An app for my high school tcc
+An mordem app for smart door locks based in kotlin:iphone: